 - 1. Each agency has adequate clinical staff members available for supervision and training of the student(s). - 2.
 The agency will provide a minimum of one hour per week of individual supervision at a predetermined scheduled time. - 3.
-The site demonstrates a commitment to training and offers students adequate hours to complete their practicum in 9-12 months. - 4.
+The site demonstrates a commitment to training and offers students adequate hours and clients to complete their practicum in 9-12 months. - 4.
 The agency has a sufficient number and variety of clients to assure students will have some breadth as well as depth of experience in counseling.
 The nature of clients and services offered must be appropriate for students whose primary goal is developing counseling skills.
 Because peer interaction is paramount for professional development, sites with multiple interns are given priority. - 6.
-With few exceptions, all approved sites allow audio or videotaping of some of the student's clinical experiences for the purpose of consultation in the Practicum Seminar and completing the MA Counseling Psychology Competency Examination (MACCE).
-There are supplemental requirements for current approved sites which do not offer the ability to tape clinical contact (see Director of Counseling Training for guidelines). - 7.
-Detailed Criteria for Evaluating Practicum Sites is found in Appendix 8. - 8.
-The Practicum Site Application for Approval is found in Appendix 9.
+With few exceptions, all approved sites allow audio or videotaping of some of the student's clinical experiences for the purpose of consultation in the Practicum Seminar. - 7.
+Detailed Criteria for Evaluating Potential Practicum Sites is found in Appendix 9. - 8.
+The Practicum Site Application for Approval is found in Appendix 10.